An integrated, proactive approach designed to deliver a measurable impact

 Comprehensive Care Works

-By implementing WellQor’s proactive Peace of Mind program, issues can be identified early, ideally before they have a detrimental effect on health or functioning.
-WellQor provides tools and resources to first facilitate self help, our licensed clinicians stepping in only when needed to implement plans designed to efficiently move the client beyond the issue and thrive.
+With WellQor, issues can be identified early, ideally before they have a detrimental effect on health or functioning and licensed behavioral health professionals create and implement treatment plans designed to efficiently move the client beyond the issue and thrive.

 • Providing continuum of care encompassing both physical and emotional health